Who Is Jonny Lee Miller?

-Acting With and Marrying Angelina Jolie
+Relationship With Angelina Jolie

 Transition to U.S. TV

 Earning a Best Actor nod at the Scottish BAFTA Awards for his portrayal of real-life cyclist Graeme Obree in the 2006 film The Flying Scotsman elevated Miller's acting status.
 That same year, he finally got his chance at a starring role on American TV, as part of the show Smith, about a crew of criminals.
 Unfortunately, the series got nixed after only three episodes.
-In 2008, he got his second shot at a U.S. prime-time series.
-In Eli Stone, Miller portrayed a legal shark whose life got turned upside down after suffering hallucinations from a brain aneurysm.
+In 2008, he got his second shot at a U.S. prime-time series with Eli Stone, where Miller portrayed a legal shark whose life got turned upside down after suffering hallucinations from a brain aneurysm.
 The show got canceled in the middle of its second season.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!